MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 During a [new onboarding](#bkmk_config), an administrator can specify a previously created application during onboarding to tenant attach.
 Don't share or reuse Azure AD applications across multiple hierarchies.
 If you have multiple hierarchies, create separate Azure AD applications for each.

-From the **Tenant onboarding** page in the **Co-management Configuration Wizard**, select **Optionally import a separate web app to synchronize Configuration Manager client data to Microsoft Endpoint Manager admin center**.
+From the onboarding page in the **Cloud Attach Configuration Wizard** (**Co-management Configuration Wizard** in versions 2103 and earlier), select **Optionally import a separate web app to synchronize Configuration Manager client data to Microsoft Endpoint Manager admin center**.
 This option will prompt you to specify the following information for your Azure AD app:

 - Azure AD tenant name
 - Azure AD tenant ID